fieldtrip/website/workshop/baci2017/forwardproblem.md

 ## 7A.
 Align the electrodes

-If the electrodes are not well aligned with the mesh, we can realign them wit
+If the electrodes are not well aligned with the mesh, we can realign them with:

     cfg          = [];
     cfg.method   = 'interactive';